 - ActiveTrans Priority Tool (ATP)

-In 2019, NCTCOG promoted Walk to School Day by providing planning resources and free prizes to participating schools.
-More than 95 schools in North Texas held events.
-Check out the resources below to help keep you walking and rolling all year long.
+In 2019 and 2022, NCTCOG promoted Walk to School Day by providing planning resources and free prizes to participating schools.

 NCTCOG Policy Bundle Program: The policy bundle program rewards cities, counties, ISDs, and transit agencies for adopting policies that support the Mobility 2045 plan.
 When policies are adopted and approved by NCTCOG through this process, Transportation Development Credits (TDCs) are awarded which can be used in place of the required local match for federal funding.
 Previous rounds of policy bundle awards have included polices on school siting coordination between cities/counties and ISDs.
 More information on the program, as well as a form to request an application after the next round opens, is available here.